 Multiplayer MCP server: brings full stack session recordings into your IDE of choice

 Multiplayer MCP Server streams full stack session data into your IDE.
-Give AI tools complete context—frontend, backend, annotations—for accurate fixes.
+Give AI tools complete context for accurate fixes: frontend, backend, annotation.

 AI-powered IDEs and copilots have made it easier to scaffold code and suggest fixes, but when it comes to debugging real systems they often fall short.